ccb2195-ux/ercot-meetings/README.md

 ### Data Collection

 Documents are scraped directly from the [ERCOT public calendar](https://www.ercot.com/calendar).
-No API — the pipeline parses the calendar HTML to enumerate meetings, then fetches each meeting page to collect document links and metadata.
+The pipeline parses the calendar HTML to enumerate meetings, then fetches each meeting page to collect document links and metadata.

 ```
 ercot_enumerate.py   →  meetings.csv       (meeting URL, date, committee, title, status)